Iaadi1/Iaadi1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Java, Web Development
+- 🔭 I’m currently working on ReactJS, React Native, Node, MongoDB (MERN)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning NextJS
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with best Opportunities
 - 💬 Ask me about Any technology